-The South African Constitution applies to organs of the State, but may also apply to private relations.
-This becomes crystal clear when one has regard to s 8(1) and (2).
+The South African Constitution, applies to organs of the state, but may also apply to private relations.
+This becomes crystal clear when one has regard to Section 8 (1) and (2) of the South African Constitution.
 The aforesaid sections bear quoting in full.

-- '8(1) The Bill of Rights applies to all law, and binds the Legislature, the Executive, the Judiciary and all organs of State. - 8(2) A provision of the Bill of Rights binds a natural or juristic person, if, and to the extent that, it is applicable, taking into account the nature of the right and the nature of any duty imposed by the right.'
+"8.(1) The Bill of Rights applies to all law, and binds the legislature, the executive, the judiciary and all organs of the state.

+8.(2) A provision of the Bill of Rights binds a natural or jurisdiction person, if, and to the extent that, it is applicable, taking into account the nature of the right and the nature of any duty imposed by the right."

-Section 239 of the South African Constitution defines an organ of the State.
-In terms of s 239, the conduct of organs of the State may be divided into three categories.
-First, conduct of any department of State, or administration; secondly, conduct of any functionary or institution exercising a power or performing a function in terms of the constitution and thirdly, conduct of any functionary or institution exercising a public power or performing a public function in terms of any legislation.
+Section 239, of the South African constitution defines an organ of the state.
+In terms of Section 239, the conduct of organs of the state may be divided into three categories.
+First, conduct of any department of state, or administration ..., Secondly, conduct of any functionary or institution exercising a power or performing a function in terms of the constitution ...
+Thirdly, conduct of any functionary or institution exercising a public power or performing a public function in terms of any legislation.

-Having regard to the aforesaid provisions, one can hardly disagree with the conclusion of Ngcobo J that South African Airways is an organ of the State and is bound by the Bill of Rights.
+Having regard to the aforesaid provisions, one can hardly disagree with the conclusion of Ngcobo J. that South African Airways is an organ of the state and is bound by the Bill of Rights.

 As indicated earlier the Constitution of Botswana does not have similar provisions as those of the South African Constitution.
-On the contrary, one discerns a number of indicators that suggests that confining the Bill of Rights to organs of the State was never intended by the framers of the constitution for the following reasons.
+On the contrary, one discerns a number of indicators that suggests that confining the Bill of Rights to organs of the state was never intended by the framers of the Constitution for the following reasons.

-- (i) Unlike the South African Constitution (and to some extent the Canadian Charter of Human Rights) the Botswana Constitution has no clause limiting its application to organs of the state. - (ii) The ipssima verba of s 18 simply requires the person to prove that a right has been, is being or is likely to be contravened in relation to him.
-It does not specify by who, nor is any such limitation to be found anywhere in the Constitution. - (iii) Section 9(1) makes reference to entry by others onto someone's premises.
-It does not make reference to entry by State organ.
+- i) Unlike the South African Constitution (and to some extent the Canadian Charter of Human Rights) the Botswana Constitution has no clause limiting its application to organs of the state - ii) The ipssima verba of Section 18 simply requires the person to prove that a right has been, is being or is likely to be contravened in relation to him.
+It does not specify by who, nor is any such limitation to be found anywhere in the Constitution. - iii) Section 9(1) makes reference to entry by others onto someone's premises.
+It does not make reference to entry by state organ.

-Having regard to what I have said above, and the fact that the scope of the Bill of Rights in our constitution is not restricted to 'organs of the State', I don't think there is any basis to interpret the applicability of our Bill of Rights in a restrictive manner.
-Such a restriction is not mandated, nor was it intended by the framers of the constitution.
+Having regard to what I have said above, and the fact that the scope of the bill of rights in our constitution is not restricted to "organs of the state", I don't think there is any basis to interpret the applicability of our bill of rights in a restrictive manner.
+Such a restriction is not mandated, nor was it intended by the framers of the Constitution.
 It is important to always note that even a constitution is a legal instrument, the language of which must not be unduly restricted.
 It would be incompetent to read restrictions into it which are not mandated or necessary.
 Authorities are abundant that stress the point that the language of the constitution must be given a broad and purposeful interpretation, so as to give effect to its spirit, and that this is particularly true of those provisions that are concerned with protection of fundamental human rights.

-In today's world there are private organizations that wield so much power, relative to the individuals under them, that to exclude those entities from the scope of the Bill of Rights would in effect amount to a blanket license for them to abuse human rights.
+In today's world there are private organizations that wield so much power, relative to the individuals under them that to exclude those entities from the scope of the bill of rights would in effect amount to a blanket license for them to abuse human rights.